Kingsolomon445/42_so_long/README.md

 ```
 git clone https://github.com/Kingsolomon445/42_so_long

-make mlx
+make mlx  # For the MLX42 library

-make dep  # for dependencies e.g cmake &&
+make dep  # for dependencies e.g cmake && glfw

-make all  # so long game without enemies
+make all  # without enemies feature

-make bonus  # with enemies
+make bonus  # with enemies feature

-./so_long <path/to/map>
+./so_long <path/to/map>     # Run executable without enemies feature

-./so_long_bonus <path/to/bonus/maps>
+./so_long_bonus <path/to/bonus/maps>   # Run executable with enemies feature

 ```

 * **W or UP key**: Moves up